KittyGiraudel/SJSJ/_glossary/BEM.md

 ---
 title: BEM
-description: a methodology and libraries developed and used at Yandex for building user interfaces
+excerpt: a methodology and libraries developed and used at Yandex for building user interfaces
 ---

 # BEM